yoctoalex/eap_lab/README.rst

 .. figure:: _figures/167.png

-The response will show the updated type (""CNAME") and value:
+The response will show the updated type ("CNAME") and value:

 .. figure:: _figures/168.png